Back to all articles

 3. Ironman

-Emphasis on long, steady runs to develop endurance, with some speedwork interspersed.
+Emphasis on long, steady runs to develop training volume, with some speedwork interspersed.

 Periodization for Different Triathlon Distances